Known Issues and Recommendations

 If [security-authentication-rules].password-no-repeats is set to a value greater than 1 in the Tenant in which the "default" user resides, after a user changes the password of the default user once, Configuration Server no longer allows any changes to the default user object.
 The user might also disappear from the root folder after subsequent restarts of Configuration Server.
 Make sure you change the default password first, before you configure any password history rules in you system.

-On the RHEL 7.x, CentOS, Oracle, or SUSE Linux platform, and when using LDAP external authentication, Configuration Server does not open the LDAP authentication library (./libgauth_ldap_64.so) even if the LD_LIBRARY_PATH environment variable is set correctly and the library is available.
+On the RHEL 7.x and 8.x, CentOS, Oracle, or SUSE Linux platform, and when using LDAP external authentication, Configuration Server does not open the LDAP authentication library (./libgauth_ldap_64.so) even if the LD_LIBRARY_PATH environment variable is set correctly and the library is available.
 The following log event is generated instead:

 Std 22302 External authentication configuration error: Authentication library [./libgauth_ldap_64.so] could not be opened.
 Reason ./libgauth_ldap_64.so: cannot open shared object file: No such file or directory.

-This problem occurs because another dependent library (libsasl2.so) has a different name on the RHEL 7.x platform.
+This problem occurs because another dependent library (libsasl2.so) has a different name on the RHEL 7.x and 8.x platforms.

 Workaround: Manually create a symbolic link for libsasl2.so with a name compatible with what Configuration Server expects, by entering the following commands: